 France: The regulatory research conducted by IRSN is financed on its own budget.
-ASN does not participate in the evaluation of this budget nor in the definition of the research programs either within national framework or international ones.
+ASN participates in the main orientations of the R&D programs conducted in general (not only on disposals) by IRSN as member of the Committee for orientation of the research programs of IRSN.
 Germany: Regulatory research budget is not clearly distinguished, mostly defined in annual plans.
 The annual budged for regulatory R&D in the field amounts around 6 Mio. € (only for GRS, additional amounts for BfS and Öko-Institut)